wilmoore/php-version/README.md

 Rationale
 ----------------------------

-**php-version** attempts to stick to the classic UNIX notion that tools should one thing and do it well.
+**php-version** attempts to stick to the classic UNIX notion that tools should do one thing well.

 >   While there are [alternative](https://github.com/CHH/phpenv) [tools](http://sourceforge.net/p/phpfarm/wiki/Home/) that
 >   attempt to [solve](https://github.com/convissor/php_version_solution) this problem, [none](http://www.gnu.org/s/stow/)